 Arrayent is a software-as-a-service solution IoT platform founded in 2005 by Shane Dyer and acquired in 2017 by Prodea Systems, Inc. The company has connected hundreds of consumer products to the Internet of Things making them Smart Devices.
 Some of their customers include P&G, Whirlpool, Pentair and Chamberlain Group.
 They offer smart home, cloud-based surveillance, and control and automation services.
 Arrayent worked with Maytag to create a software, Maytag Connect 360° that monitored and communicated machine usage, maintenance issues, and end-user alters.
 This creates more efficient systems in multi-unit complexes and university housing systems for users, property owners.
 This connected system can reduce services costs, saving one of the two trips typically required in maintenance work, and increase availability for users.

 Honeywell IoT is focused on the Industrial Internet of Things, meaning they are focused on manufacturers to boost productivity.
-The Industrial Internet of Things (IIoT) is the key to efficiency of the backbone to many consumer businesses.
+The Industrial Internet of Things (IIoT) is the most efficient key to the backbone to a number of consumer businesses.
 All companies can use IoT platforms and services to connect to their customers and better predict their wants and needs; however, in order to deliver on customers wants the warehouse building them needs to be operating smoothly.
 Honeywell IoT helps with supply chain optimization and can reduce risks of potential shutdowns through sensors and controllers placed around the plant.
 Honeywell IoT’s parent company, Honeywell, establishes this platform as having a deep understating of mechanics, engineering and IT.